ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 If the client instance wishes to bind a new presentation key to an access token, the client instance MUST present both the new key and previous key in the access token rotation request.
-The client instance makes an HTTP POST as a JSON object with the following fields:
+The client instance makes an HTTP POST as a JSON object with the following field:

 `key`:
 : The new key value or reference in the format described in {{key-format}}.
 Note that keys
     passed by value are always public keys.

-`previous_key`:
-: The previous key value or by reference in format described in {{key-format}}.
-Note that keys
-    passed by value are always public keys.
+REQUIRED when doing key rotation.

 The `proof` method and parameters for the new key MUST be the same as those established for the previous key.

-The client instance MUST prove possession of both keys simultaneously in the rotation request.
+The client instance MUST prove possession of both the currently-bound key and the newly-requested key simultaneously in the rotation request.
+Specifically, the signature from the previous key MUST cover the value or reference of the new key, and the signature of the new key MUST cover the signature value of the old key.
 The means of doing so varies depending on the proofing method in use.
-For example, the HTTP Message Signatures proofing method uses multiple signatures in the request as described in {{httpsig-rotate}}, as shown in this example.
+For example, the HTTP Message Signatures proofing method uses multiple signatures in the request as described in
+{{httpsig-rotate}}, as shown in this example.

 ~~~ http-message
 POST /token/PRY5NM33OM4TB8N6BW7OZB8CDFONP219RP1L HTTP/1.1